History of Mali in Timeline

 In 2024, Mali officials approved a bill criminalising homosexual relations between same-sex couples.

-In 2024, approximately 7.1 million people in Mali, including over 3.8 million children, required urgent humanitarian assistance due to escalating conflict and climate crises.
+In 2024, approximately 7.1 million people in Mali, including over 3.8 million children, require urgent humanitarian assistance due to escalating conflict and climate crises.
+UNICEF is amplifying its efforts to provide essential services like health, education, and protection, while appealing for $133.5 million to address these needs.

 In 2024, the estimated life expectancy at birth in Mali is 63.2 years.